gelolaus/entrepProposal/mindmap.md

 # Rangya

 ## Listing of Items
-- Enye
-- Enye
+- Sellers will only be allowed to sell high-stake collectibles to build the trust of buyers.
+- Sellers will have to provide their product's legitimacy through verification processes.

 ## Seller Fees
-- Enye
-- Enye
+- There are no seller fees.

 ## Payment Services
-- Enye
+- The seller will be given the chance to choose their preferred method of payment.
-- Enye
+- Meet, RangyaPay.

-# Delivery Services
+## Delivery Services
-- Enye
-- Enye
+- The seller and the buyer can discuss on their own their preferred delivery service.
+- The buyer can also choose their preferred logistic partner to handle their delivery service.